 It can be frustrating if it gets to the winter season and your furnace won’t even turn on.
-Since you now know the common furnace issues and how to handle them, let’s look at four things you can do if your furnace won’t turn on.
+Since you now know the common issues and how to handle them, let’s look at four things you can do if your furnace won’t turn on.

 1. Check your circuit breakers and thermostat

 Various components of your furnace run on electricity and need power to run – even if you are using a propane or gas furnace.
 If your furnace fails to turn on, the circuit breaker could be turned off.
-You can look to your circuit breaker panel to see if all of the switches are set to on.
+You can look to your circuit breaker panel to see if all of the switches are set on.
 If the circuit breakers are not the issue, it could be the thermostat.
 There are some thermostats that would lose their programming and reset if they lost power, even briefly.
-For this, you can identify if the thermostat has power, make sure the thermostat is on and also, ensure that the thermostat is on the “heating” mode.
+For this, you can identify if the thermostat has power, make sure the thermostat is on, and also, ensure that the thermostat is on the “heating” mode.

 2. Check the drain pan and air filter